-

 Who Makes A Good Candidate For Botox Headache/Migraine Treatment?

-Consultations with our Botox experts can help you determine whether Botox injections are the best option for treating your chronic headaches.
+Lastly, consulting with our Botox experts can determine if Botox injections are suitable for chronic headaches.

 How Often Do I Need To Receive Botox Treatment For Migraines?